Didi Biçaku

-Hedije Biçaku Maliqi (born 23 May 1924) is an Albanian historian and partisan woman who survived the Massacre of 1951 in Albania.
+Hedije Biçaku Maliqi (23 May 1924 – 6 September 2023) was an Albanian historian and partisan woman who survived the Massacre of 1951 in Albania.

 Early life

 Bicaku was born in May 1924 in Elbasan.
 Together with her older sister, Semije Sejdini, daughter of Qani Bicaku, granddaughter of Aqif Pasha Elbasani, both attended the "Queen Mother Pedagogical Institute".
 They were just two sisters after their father was put in prison by the Young Turks because he was dealing with the national issue and the protection of the Albanian language.
 There he fell ill and died, leaving his orphaned daughters.
 Although they came from the most famous patriotic and noble family, the two sisters behaved just like other girls.
 During the time of the lessons, Didi was also involved in sports, sliding on skates through the streets of Tirana.

 Education

 After finishing school in 1947, Didi was appointed a teacher in the village of Paftal in Berat.
-A teaching lesson with students also opens against illiteracy, courses for tailoring.
-Differences continue even in the city of Berat, saying a team with a volleyball girl to participate in the national spartan and during the competition they come first.
-After two years of work, they fire her after her uncle is put in prison.
-She goes to complain and starts working at an Albanian Red Cross pharmacy, but she was fired again.
+A teaching lesson with students was also opened against illiteracy and courses for tailoring.
+Differences continued even in the city of Berat, saying a team with a volleyball girl participated in the national spartan and during the competition they came first.
+After two years of work, they fired her after her uncle was imprisoned.
+She went to complain and started working at an Albanian Red Cross pharmacy, but she was fired again.